rubylennon/StudentManagementSystem/README.md

 ---

 #### Database Creation
-Once you have checkout out the Insecure Branch using the steps above.
-Following the following steps to create the Insecure database using the Insecure Branch database schema:
+Once you have checked out the Insecure Branch using the steps above, execute the following steps to create the Insecure database using the Insecure Branch database schema:
 1. Using cmd, in the StudentManagementSystem local directory, execute the following rails command to recreate the Gemfile.lock file:
 ```ruby
 bundle install
 ```
-2. Execute the following rails command to recreate the insecure database SQLite3 file using the database schema file:
+2. Execute the following rails command to create the insecure database SQLite3 file using the application database schema file:
 ```ruby
 rails db:schema:load
 ```
 3. This will create a development **SQLite3** database file called **development_insecure.sqlite3** in the application database folder (~/db)

 ---

 #### How to run the Rails Server
-Once you completed the above steps, complete the following steps to run the Rails Server:
+Once you have completed the above steps, execute the following steps to run the Rails Server:
 1. Using cmd, in the StudentManagementSystem local directory, execute the following rails command to recreate the Gemfile.lock file again:
 ```ruby
 bundle install
 ```
-2. Execute the following rails command to run the local Rails server (if there is any issues with the step, try rerunning the `bundle install` command first and then trying again):
+2. Execute the following Rails command to run the local Rails Server (if there are any issues with this step, try rerunning the `bundle install` command again and then try to run the server again):
 ```ruby
 rails s
 ```
-3. Navigate to the following URL to access the application using an internet browser: http://127.0.0.1:3000
+3. Navigate to the following URL to access the running application using an internet browser: http://127.0.0.1:3000

 ---

-#### How to update user to Admin or Standard user:
+#### How to update a user to an Admin or Standard user:
 1. Go to the following URL and register a new user: http://127.0.0.1:3000/users/sign_up
-2. Using cmd, in the StudentManagementSystem local directory, execute the following rails command to open the Rails console:
+2. Using cmd, in the StudentManagementSystem local directory, execute the following Rails command to open the Rails console:
 ```ruby
 rails c
 ```
-3. Execute the following rails command to list all users in the database - keep note of ID of the user you want to update
+3. Execute the following Rails command to list all users in the database - keep note of the ID of the user you want to update:
-   Rails console:
 ```ruby
 User.all
 ```
-4. Updating Standard User to Admin User - Execute the following rails command to update the user to an admin (replace the 1 below with the user ID you want to update):
+4. Updating a Standard User to an Admin User - Execute the following rails command to update the user to an admin (replace the 1 below with the user ID you want to update):
 ```ruby
 User.find(1).update(admin:true)
 ```
-5. Updating Admin User to Standard User - Execute the following rails command to update the user to an admin (replace the 1 below with the user ID you want to update):
+5. Updating Admin User to Standard User - Execute the following rails command to update the user to a standard user (replace the 1 below with the user ID you want to update):
 ```ruby
 User.find(1).update(admin:false)